longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

 1. Add and Search word with 2
   * Using [Trie](https://leetcode.com/submissions/detail/56238006/)
+  *  TrieNode Match with wildcard, see add and search word

 1. Buy/Sell Stock: loc/glo solves all
   * at most k times, Day i: https://leetcode.com/submissions/detail/56242691/